 You must keep all adequate records to enable the fringe benefit tax liability to be assessed, including the working paper indicating how you worked out the taxable value of the benefits.
 The records need to be kept for five years from the date of the relevant transactions.

-As we have explained, Fringe Benefits Tax is a complex tax with additional complexities arising from the COVID-19 Pandemic.
-A trained professional, such as our tax advisors at Quinns, can assist you and help to solve any FBT problem or query that you might have.
-Getting the right advice can help to avoid any potential complications and penalties down the track.
+As we have explained, Fringe Benefits Tax is a complex tax with additional complexities arising as traditional work arrangements continue to transition and evolve.
+A trained professional, such as our expert tax accountants at The Quinn Group, can assist and provide advice regarding any FBT problem or query that you might have.
+Getting the right advice from the outset can help to ensure that you are correctly executing and meeting your FBT liabilities and avoid any potential complications and penalties down the track.

-If you would like help with respect to Fringe Benefits Tax, please contact one of our experienced tax accountants by submitting an online enquiry form, calling us on 1300 QUINNS or alternatively, +61 2 9223 9166 to arrange a teleconference or appointment
+If you would like help with respect to Fringe Benefits Tax, please contact one of our experienced tax accountants by submitting an online enquiry form, calling us on 1300 QUINNS or +61 2 9223 9166 to arrange a teleconference or appointment.